dmbarbour/glas/docs/GlasDesign.md

 *Unification* is the basis for dataflow and concurrency.
 Unification merges two nodes, and propagates over matching edge labels.
 For terminal values, further unification is considered a type-error.
 Effectively, unification supports transparent futures with single-assignment semantics.

 Functions are bounded subgraphs with a designated public node.
-Application will copy the subgraph, unifying the copy's public node with the applicand.
+Application will copy the subgraph then unify the copy's public node with the applicand.
 This results in monotonic, deterministic expansion of the graph.
-In practice, subgraphs must be garbage collected after they become irrelevant.
+Subgraphs may be garbage collected when they become irrelevant to recover memory resources.

 Edges are labeled from a finite alphabet.
 However, arbitrary labels may be constructed via composition.
 For example, the label `result` may involve seven nodes in a sequence - one for each character, followed by a sentinel.
 This implies a trie-like structure.

-## Glas Package System
+## Glas Module and Package System

-The module system is an important part of a language's user experience.

-Glas modules represent arbitrary values, not symbol definitions.
-The Glas module system is based on the files and folders (at small scales) and community maintained package distributions (at larger scales).
-A distribution has only one version of each package, which simplifies configuration management, integration testing, and deployment.
+The Glas module system is based on the files and folders (at small scales) and a package manager (at larger scales).
+Glas modules or packages represent arbitrary values, but will often define ML-style signatures or structures.

-See the [Glas Module System](GlasModules.md) document for details.
+See the [Glas Module and Package System](GlasModules.md) document for details.

 ## Glas Language Extension

-In general, Glas systems support one language per file, based on file extension.
+In general, Glas systems use one language per file, based on file extension.
 This can be leveraged for domain-specific languages, parsing structured data, or adding a convenient set of macro-like extensions to the Glas language within a project.

 See the [Glas Language Extension](GlasLangExt.md) document for details.

-## Data Models
+## Data Basics

-This section describes data types in Glas, building from simple to sophisticated.
-The Glas underlying model does not support mutable state, so all Glas data is immutable.

 ### Records